CodyNicholson/Backend_Development_Notes/Software_Development_Process/Unified_Modeling_Language/unifiedModelingLanguageStructureDiagrams.md

 -

-####Class Operations:
+#### Class Operations:

 The third part of the class consists of the operations of the class

-These public operations are listed by name with a list of arguements and result types for each operation
+These public operations are listed by name with a list of arguments and result types for each operation

 We use a plus sign to list the operations because they are public